jakirkham/mouse_record/README.md

 # Mouse Recorder

 ###A cheap, modular, behavior recording program

 ![Mouserecord_logo.jpg](Mouserecord_logo.jpg)

 # Purpose

 The program's is designed to record rodent behavior at specific intervals of time, based on the initiation of a trigger event (e.g., the press of a lever.

 # Building

 To install, use standard python installation procedure:

     python setup.py install

 Additionally, the program requires installation of [`setuptools`](https://pypi.python.org/pypi/setuptools)

 # Development

-###Installing
+### Installing

 Enter the following into the terminal to install the program:

     git clone https://github.com/bnhwa/mouse_record
-    git develop
+    python setup.py develop

-###Updating
+### Updating

 To update the program, first specify the directory to where the mouse_record file is saved to.
 Then, enter the `git pull` command.
 An example is provided as follows:

-    cd /Users/hwab/Dropbox (HHMI)/Code versions pi/mouse_record
     git pull

-This will ensure that the software is up-to-date
+This will ensure that the software is up-to-date.

+### Uninstalling

+Enter the following into the terminal to install the program:

+    python setup.py develop --uninstall

 # Testing

-not implemented yet
+Not implemented yet.

 # Usage